-13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window And Called 911
+13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window, And Called 911

 — J-S Poupart (@jspoupart) January 16, 2018

 The CEO of Corona Regional Medical Center, Mark Uffer, also added that the seven adult siblings who are under that medical facility’s care are “stable and they’re being fed.”
-Uffer described his impression of the siblings to the media saying:
+Uffer described his impression of the siblings to the media.

 “It’s hard to think of them as adults when you first see them because they’re small, and it’s clear they’re malnutritioned.”

-According to the New York Times, Uffer also said about the seven adult siblings in his facility’s care, “They’re very friendly, they’re very cooperative, and I believe that they’re hopeful that life will get better for them,” Mr. Uffer said.
+According to the New York Times, Uffer also said about the seven adult siblings in his facility’s care, “They’re very friendly, they’re very cooperative, and I believe that they’re hopeful that life will get better for them.”

 Uffer was also asked about the conditions in the home in which the siblings were found, he responded, “I’ve never seen this.”

 He also said, “The way my staff responded, I think they were horrified.”

 Fellows also complemented the 17-year-old for her bravery of escaping and notifying police during the press conference today.